Skip to main content

 “He also deserves the queen more than his brother.”
 An old man sneered at his peers while they sat under the banyan tree.
 Some laughed, and others were amused at the suggestion.
 “I would also kill for the throne if I got a queen with it.”

 “Are the rumours about them true?”
 Someone whispered.
+The women were intrigued.

 Amidst this buzz in the citadel, in a house, fairly comfortable for a lone nobleman, an old man sat, worried as the servant brought to him the rumours he had heard in the marketplace.
 The number of soldiers running about the main roads confirmed his doubts that something was amiss.
 The old man stared out of the window and sighed.
 It would be wrong to say he mourned the loss of the king.
 Or his son-in-law.
 Not after what he put his daughter through.
 Not after the humiliation and uncertainty.
 But what would become of his daughter?
 When the Maharajadhiraja Samudra Gupta had asked for the ordinary nobleman’s daughter to be wed to his heir apparent, he should have known something was amiss.
 But even if he did know, could he refuse the king?
 He had told his daughter she would be the queen of Pataliputra someday.
 She was.
 Briefly.
 Until she was humiliated, when she realised the cost of it.
 Until this afternoon.
 When her future became unsure.
 Usually, when thrones changed hands, several things happened to the women in the king’s palace.
 From being imprisoned for loyalty, to being respected but banished from the royal life, to even marrying the new king.
-But sitting far from it all, the commoner that he was, a helpless father knew very little of how his daughter was able to impress the new king.
+But sitting far from it all, the commoner that he was, a helpless father knew very little of how his daughter would be able to impress the new king.

 “Stop.”
 Dhruva’s words made them stare at her and stop.
 The outstretched hands of the mutilated corpse are still in their grips.
 The women guards eyed each other.
 Perhaps she would cry now, lament over her husband.